WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README4.md

 **BUT** there's another question mark inside the brackets.
 How many degrees will the turtle have to turn between one tick and the next?

 You can get Python to work this out using a formula.
-Think which variable contains the number of ticks we want, think how many degrees there are in a circle, and compose a formula to go in the brackets which will use these two values.
+Think which variable contains the number of ticks we want, think how many degrees there are in a circle, and compose a formula to go in the brackets which will use these two values and calculate how many degrees the turtle should turn between each tick.

-After the command to turn the turtle right you can use the same five lines of code you've already written to draw the ticks, but **remember to indent it**.
+After the command to turn the turtle right you can use the same five lines of code you've already written to draw the ticks, but **remember to indent them**.

+With luck you now have 60 short ticks around the outside of the clock.
+Experiment with the parameters to get them looking as you want.
+Then we can work on drawing the medium ticks and the long ticks.

 [Continue to next section *Draw all the different size ticks*](README5.md)